chinmaymk/aikit/docs/guide/streaming.md

 # Streaming Responses

 Real-time AI responses make your app feel alive.
+Streaming provides immediate feedback to users instead of making them wait for complete responses—it's the difference between watching paint dry and watching a movie.
+Both take time, but one keeps you engaged.

 AIKit gives you multiple ways to handle streaming, from simple console output to advanced progress tracking.
 Let's explore them all.

-## Why Stream?

-Streaming provides immediate feedback to users instead of making them wait for complete responses.
-It's the difference between watching paint dry and watching a movie—both take time, but one keeps you engaged.

 ## Basic Streaming